akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_SLACK_USER_TOKEN.md

 ### Step 6: Implement Rate Limiting
 Implement rate limiting on API methods that return user tokens to prevent brute forcing tokens.
 Slack doesn't provide a built-in rate limiting so it needs to be implemented in your server/application.

-### Step 7: Set up alerts
-Set up monitoring and alterts to notify when a token has been used irregularly or in suspicious patterns.
-This way you can respond quickly to potential token leaks or abuses.

-Remember, protecting your tokens prohibits unauthorized access to your team's data including conversations, files, and other data.